fbaltoumas/RTK-PRED/README.md

 #### 3. (optional) Install Phobius
 Obtain a license, download and install Phobius from [here](https://phobius.sbc.su.se/data.html).
 This step is optional, as RTK-PRED can also work with the Phobius web server as well, by using the `-wp` or `--webphobius` options.
 However, running RTK-PRED with a local installation of Phobius is expected to be faster, especially for large datasets.

-**Note**: Phobius is not currently available for native Windows.
+**Note**: Phobius is not currently available for native Windows or Mac OS.
 Windows users can either use Windows Subsystem for Linux (Phobius will work with that) or, alternatively, use RTK-PRED with the web server option.
+Mac OS users will have to use RTK-PRED with the web server option.

 #### 4. Configure RTK-PRED
 Open `config.py` with a text editor and replace the following two paths: